kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 .. image:: pics/gnome3displays.png

-If after setting up your monitros you have the top panel on the wrong monitor simply drag it to the monitor you want to serve as the primary screen.
+If after setting up your monitors you have the top panel on the wrong monitor simply drag it to the monitor you want to serve as the primary screen.

 .. image:: pics/gnome3drag.png